AvisenaAlwi/oracledbexec/README.md

 ## Variables

-This module will read seven environment variables.
+This module will read eight environment variables.
 If it doesn't find the related environment variable it will read the default value.
 Or you can pass database configuration parameters when initializing the module.

 * **ORA_USR**: the database user name. (default: `hr`)
 * **ORA_PWD**: the password of the database user. (default: `hr`)